omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 5.md

 Walking a bit further, he suddenly got really hungry.

-“Is there nothing to eat?”, he glanced around.
+“Is there nothing to eat?”
+He glanced around.
 The whole village was sleeping.

 It was still a while before he arrived home and really wanted to eat now.
 Then he spotted a really plump chicken sleeping in a cage behind a house.

-“That chicken looks really good”, the man said as he jumped over the fence.
+“That chicken looks really good.”
+Yhe man said as he jumped over the fence.

 Lifting up the axe he found nearby, he chopped off its head.

 Luckily, the backyard had a kitchen.
 Plucking off the feathers, he threw it in a pot of boiling water.

-“Ah, now that hits the spot”, the man said as he rubbed his belly.
+“Ah, now that hits the spot.”
+The man said as he rubbed his belly.
 Only bones were left of the plump chicken.

 Hearing the commotion in her backyard, the house owner went out to investigate.

-“My chicken\!”, she said upon spotting the blood-soaked man.
+“My chicken\!”
+She said upon spotting the blood-soaked man.
 “You killed my prized pet\!
 Guards\!”

 Not wanting to get in trouble, he assaulted her, making her stay quiet.
 The men in the village often discussed which lady was the prettiest, and this woman always ended on top of their lists.